GSA/digitalgov.gov/content/events/2020/07/2020-07-28-2020-government-ux-summit.md

 ---

-Join our three-day virtual summit, July 28 to July 30, and gain insights on UX Methods, Service Design, and Managing UX.
+Join our three-day virtual summit, **July 28 to July 30**, and gain insights on UX Methods, Service Design, and Managing UX.
 It’s a great opportunity to learn about UX from our federal, state, and local government UX colleagues.

 {{< accordion kicker="Day 1 of the UX Summit" title="UX Methods - July 28" icon="fas fa-copy" >}}